SatyapriyaDasgupta/instagram-sql-analysis-tech-influencer/README.md

 * High reach does not always translate into follower growth
 * Engagement varies significantly by post category
 * Content diversity increased over time, peaking mid-year
-* Follower growth is concentrated around a few high-performing days each month

 ---